lewi9/cover-type-ml-models/README.md

 # cover-type-ml-models-classifier

 I am using python 3.10.6\
-Docker image can not work.
+Docker image may not work.

 First you need to install necessary packages.